Course

 - The differences between various differentiation and meshing schemes.

-- Pressure vs. density-based solvers.
+- Pressure-based vs. density-based solvers.

 - Implicit vs. explicit solutions.

-- Modeling turbulence and heat transfer.
+- Modelling turbulence and heat transfer.

 - How to correctly model boundary conditions.